highcharts/highcharts/test/readme.md

   several tests, that can be modified for particular test cases.
-Use `TestTemplate.test` inside a `QUnit.test` with templates found in the `test/templates` directory. `TestTemplate` handles most option modifications (exception functions) and reverse them after each test case, which is faster then the classic destruction and creation of charts for each test.
+Use `TestTemplate.test` inside a `QUnit.test` with templates found in the `test/templates` directory. `TestTemplate` handles most option modifications (except functions) and reverse them after each test case, which is faster than the classic destruction and creation of charts for each test.

 #### Optimize for Speed
 We want fast running tests.
 The time it takes to run the test suite is largely